XDagger/goXdagWallet/README.md

 Fyne is a cross-platform GUI in Go inspired by Material Design.

+The wallet can run on Windows, Linux, Mac now.

+Mobile version is coming.
 ## repo structure
  - clib - a wrapper of XDAG Wallet C library
    - xDagWallet - XDAG wallet C library